-Please read though the FAQs before signing up or sending us questions, we are operating on a skeleton staff (spooky) so may not be able to respond to questions ASAP!
+Please read though the FAQs BEFORE signing up or sending us questions, we are operating on a skeleton staff (spooky) so may not be able to respond to questions quickly, especial during the event!

 When does registration close?